projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-net.rst

     -s 4,virtio-net,<tap_name>,[mac=<XX:XX:XX:XX:XX:XX>]

-When the UOS is lauched, run ``ifconfig`` to check the network. enp0s4r is the virtual NIC created by acrn-dm:
+When the UOS is launched, run ``ifconfig`` to check the network. enp0s4r is the virtual NIC created by acrn-dm:

 .. code-block:: none